Atomic-Cicada/job-mapper/README.md

 - Add City to Search
 - Have search filters (date added, etc)
 - Return additional results
-- Include User Profile page
+- Include User Profile page (saved jobs, user settings, etc.)

 UX:
-- Check for taken username before the user plugs in password
+- Check for already registered username before the user plugs in password

 Performance:
 - Refactor components so that only top-level components utilize state.
 (Ex. all 3 UserSideBar components can be refactored for only 1 top level component to hold state)